 A Balanced Ration

-Vitamins and minerals are important components of tissues, anti-oxidants and other parts of the immune system, They are therefore vital for effective repair and recovery and so it is worth looking for products that contain bio-available sources of these essential nutrients.
-Terms to look out for include chelated minerals which simply means the mineral has been attached to another molecule to ensure it is absorbed efficiently from the gut.
+Vitamins and minerals are important components of tissues, antioxidants and other parts of the immune system.
+They are therefore vital for effective repair and recovery whilst on box rest, and so it is worth looking for products that contain bio-available sources of these essential nutrients.
+Terms to look out for include ‘chelated minerals’ which simply means the mineral has been attached to another molecule to ensure it is absorbed efficiently from the gut.

-For good doers, balancers and supplements are an efficient way of supplying a balanced diet without additional calories.
+For good doers, balancers and supplements are an efficient way of supplying a balanced diet without additional calories, making it an ideal feed for a horse at rest, too.
 They can be mixed with a handful of chopped fibre feeds such as Dengie Hi-Fi Molasses Free alongside forage and that’s all the horse needs for a balanced diet.
 For poor doers, the balancer or supplement can be fed alongside a higher calorie fibre feed such as Dengie Alfa-A Oil.

 How Do Digestive Enhancers Work?

-- Live yeast – fibre-digesting bacteria thive in an anaerobic (without oxygen) environment.
-Yeast mops-up oxygen in the horse’s hind-gut and so keeps it just how the fibre-digesting bacteria like it!
+- Live yeast – fibre-digesting bacteria thrive in an anaerobic (without oxygen) environment.
+Yeast mops-up oxygen in the horse’s hindgut and keeps it just how the fibre-digesting bacteria like it!
 This allows them to work efficiently and so they get more out of the fibre the horse consumes.

 - FOS Prebiotics – a food source that only good bacteria in the gut can utilise.
 If the bacteria are well fed it means they can function well and are able to keep harmful species at bay – a process known as competitive exclusion.
 FOS prebiotics seem to be particularly good at helping to deal with diarrhoea in the young and old – however, they are not a replacement for seeking veterinary advice, particularly for foals where diarrhoea can be fatal.